donverduyn/soulglow/README.md

 If you like to contribute to this project, please reach out to me.
 I am happy to help you get started.

 ## Editing files
-To edit files in VScode that are opened in preview mode, press `Ctrl + Shift + V`.
+To edit files in VScode that are opened in preview mode, press `Cmd + Shift + V`.
 Don't click on the page before pressing the shortcut.

 ## Patches
-Currently, the project is using a patched version of vite-plugin-checker, because it is incompatible with the ESM version of meow.
+- no patches yet

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.